Four Additional COVID-19 Deaths Reported to DHHS

-LINCOLN – Four additional deaths related to COVID-19 were reported to the Nebraska Department of Health and Human Services today.
+LINCOLN – Four additional deaths related to COVID-19 were reported to the Nebraska Department of Health and Human Services (DHHS).

 Governor Ricketts recently announced TestNebraska, a public-private partnership designed to increase testing capacity and #CrushTheCurve in Nebraska.
 TestNebraska launched this week in Grand Island and Omaha and additional mobile testing sites are expected to become available shortly.